marinov98/Info-Hawk/README.md

-# Tax-holdings-app
+# Info Hawk

-App to help accountants receive and input client information
+App to meant to help transfer information between client and service providers